How to Sleep Better with Acid Reflux

 You might be diagnosed with gastroesophageal reflux disease (GERD) when acid reflux becomes more frequent, such as more than two times per week.
 GERD is a chronic condition that affects 15-30% of the US population.

-What Causes Acid Reflux and GERD?
+What Causes Acid Reflux?

 To understand what causes acid reflux, we first need to understand how digestion works.

 Here’s an overview from WebMD: